vyomasystems-lab/challenges-greeshnad/level2_design/README.md

 - The strategy to test every single instruction in model.py file was achieved through python loop in test file
 - Different input values including corner cases like all zeroes and all ones were tested.
+- Try and except block are used to store all the errorsm at once instead of stopping simulation.
+- If the instruction is not valid in model.py file then the iteration continues using continue statement in python

 ## Is the verification complete ?
 Yes the verification is complete